coolbrg/coolbrg.github.io/_posts/2019-05-26-what-the-heck-in-volunteering.md

 My frequency of volunteering had reached to a level where I was known as the __*Default Volunteer*__ among few of the Organizers of the events organized under [Emerging Technology Trust (ETT), India](https://ettindia.org).

+I would like to give special thanks to [Satish Sir](https://twitter.com/indianguru) for always giving me chance of volunteering whenever I asked for.
+I am just speechless when I see his dedication over community events even at the age of 60+.

-Out of the following tasks,
+Out of the following tasks in volunteering,

 {% include blogs/quote.html
            quote="1.
 Registration Desk<br>2.
 Following Up Speakers<br>3.
 Segregation & Distribution of Swags<br>